urbit/docs/docs/hoon/syntax.md

 ## Flat regular form

-Flat regular form starts with the sigil, followed by `pal` (`(`, left parenthesis), followed by a bulb whose subexpressions are separated by `ace` (one space), followed by `par` (`)`, right parenthesis).
+Flat regular form starts with the rune, followed by `pal` (`(`, left parenthesis), followed by a bulb whose subexpressions are separated by `ace` (one space), followed by `par` (`)`, right parenthesis).